 Tuesday MLB scores, highlights, updates, news: Diamondbacks' Ray keeps rolling

-Plus two Yankees go off, Donaldson swats monster blast and more from Tuesday around baseball
+Plus Donaldson swats monster blast, Pujols hits No. 599, and more from Tuesday around baseball

 Tuesday occasions an MLB schedule that's stuffed to the gills with night games, so let's get to it ...